agraves024/Out-of-Element-website/README.md

-# Out of Element – Official Website
+# OutofElement.tv – Official Website

 Welcome to the official website repository for **Out of Element** — a paranormal exploration and horror content group focused on getting friends and strangers out of their comfort zones.